newtechlab/sos/readme.md

 yarn install
 yarn build
 ```
-This will generate a build folder.
+This will generate a build folder with static files.
 Copy the files from your build folder to your web server.

 ## GitHub pages option
 You can easily host your application on GitHub pages.